Neras4/BelQAWright/README.md

 # BelQAWright (Playwright testing)
 This project contains automated **UI and API tests** for a web application using **Playwright**, **TestNG**, and **Allure Reporting**.
 The tests cover various **E2E scenarios** and **component interactions**, such as **forms, charts, tables, smart home devices, and more**.

-The tested application is based on [pw-practice-app](https://github.com/bondar-artem/pw-practice-app), used in the [Playwright from Zero to Hero](https://www.udemy.com/course/playwright-from-zero-to-hero/) course on Udemy.
+The tested UI part is based on [pw-practice-app](https://github.com/bondar-artem/pw-practice-app), used in the [Playwright from Zero to Hero](https://www.udemy.com/course/playwright-from-zero-to-hero/) course on Udemy.
+The tested API part is base on [Swagger Petstore](https://petstore.swagger.io).

 ## 📌 Features

 - **End-to-End (E2E - Planned) and System UI tests**
-- **API Testing (Planned)**
+- **API Testing**
 - **Page Object Model (POM) Structure**
 - **Logging and Screenshot Utilities**
 - **Allure Reports**